Wondertan/cocage/README.md

 ### Vote Extensions

 On every new block, validators check if their DP Light Node sampled any new DP network heights and if so they submit a vote extension with the latest DP height sampled.
+We don't use VerifyVoteExtension, and we verify submitted heights in PrepareProposal.

 ### Prepare Proposal